TanaroSch/AdventOfCode2024LLMBench/readme.md

 * R1-Lite -> DeepSeek-R1-Lite preview used on https://chat.deepseek.com
 * Llama 3.3 -> meta-llama/Llama-3.3-70B-Instruct used on https://huggingface.co/chat
 * Gemini -> gemini-exp-1206 used in Direct Chat on https://lmarena.ai
+* Gemini 2.0 -> gemini-2.0-flash-exp used in Direct Chat on https://lmarena.ai

 <!--